egarson/median-price-rails/README.md

 ## Pragmatic REST (hint: not HATEOS)

 The flavor of REST as implemented by this application lies somewhere between Level 2 and 3 of the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).
 This is because Rails takes a pragmatic approach to REST which 'out of the box' does not fully achieve [HATEOS](http://en.wikipedia.org/wiki/HATEOAS) nirvana.
 To be fully Level 3, a relation would need to be set up with Item (such as Category, as per the above) with links returned in the payload to demonstrate **connectedness**, which is a core tenet of RESTful applications (and indeed, the driver behind HATEOS).
-That said, Rails does this to a certain extent out of the box (via the *Location* HTTP header).
+Rails provides a modicum of connectedness via the *Location* HTTP header, which is useful to clients particularly in the context of POST (as the server appropriately returns the generated resource's URI).

 ## Testing Notes